stackmuncher/static-pages/content/about/_index.md

 # A global directory of software developers

-#### We help our members to be discovered by employers and each other
+#### We help our members be discovered by employers and each other.

 ---